ctj01/printf/README.md

 Here, "integer conversion" stands for d, i, o, u, x, or X conversion. hh
-A following integer conversion corresponds to a signed char or unsigned char argument, or a following n conversion corresponds to a pointer to a signed char argument.
+A following integer conversion corresponds to a signed char or unsigned char argument, or  following n conversion corresponds to a pointer to a signed char argument.

 h